 Coming to Spain, I had to adapt to a different cycle of education.
 Being enrolled in a study abroad program, I am given the opportunity to apply my studies to world travel.
 With my major being Political Science and my minor being in Peace and Justice Studies, I am learning the history, politics, religion, and culture of the Mediterranean.
 Education is the centerpiece of any study abroad trip, which generally leads to why selecting the right university and country is a very significant factor when applying for study abroad.
-Understanding the education system of your host country is very important in order to pass your courses and having the transcripts sent back to your home university.
+Understanding the education system of your host country or city is very important in order to pass your courses and having the transcripts sent back to your home university.

 Here are some useful academic expectations to understand while studying abroad in Barcelona.
 This will be useful for future study abroad students:

 - Although it may not be explicitly stated in the syllabus, attendance is important.

 - Expectations about the style and form of essays may be different from what you are used to.